 Welcome to the practice of David Lechnyr, LCSW!
 As a Eugene therapist and counselor, I work with individuals ages 18 and up.
-I provide therapy for a number of issues, including depression, anxiety, codependency, panic attacks, marriage/relationship counseling, and self compassion.
+I provide therapy for a number of issues, including anxiety, assertiveness, codependency, depression, panic attacks, perfectionism, self-esteem, self-compassion, and relationships/marital therapy.
 Easy to use online scheduling is available for you to be able to make an appointment to work with me.
 As well as being able to bill a number of insurance plans, I offer private-pay sessions for those wanting additional confidentiality.

 I enjoy helping people connect with what they have lost in both life and in themselves.
 I feel very strongly that we can let what happens in our lives make us angry, resentful and afraid, or we can embrace these events as a way to grow stronger, yet softer, and end up being more open to what scares us.
 This process of personal recovery is amazing to witness and I am always impressed by the motivation of my patients towards change.

 I come from a multi-generational family of therapists and psychologists.
 I have grown up in this environment all my life and “breathed the air” of psychology, so to speak.
 This experience has taught me that the hardest part of change for anyone is in getting to know yourself and to face the areas where we feel stuck at in life.
 If I can help during this process, I would be glad to assist you.

 My approach has been described as Directed Therapy & Supportive Counseling – Specific enough to receive guidance, but supported in that you are respected, heard, and valued for your own path in life.
 With this in mind, I have found these to be the most common areas of focus when working with patients:

 - Assertiveness Communication Skills

 - Building Self Compassion

 - Challenging Codependency